-Residential care settings is an umbrella term that refers to many types of certified and licensed housing plus services options.
-Residential care settings include assisted living residences, residential care facilities, and adult foster care homesA residential care setting in which several adults live with a homeowner who provides long-term services and supports.
-Depending on state regulations, adult foster care is also called an adult family home, a family care home, or a supportive care home. .
+Residential care setting is an umbrella term for many types of certified and licensed housing plus services options.
+Residential care settings include assisted living residences, residential care facilities, and adult foster care homes.
 Licensing and regulation of residential care settings occur at the state level.
 The definition of these settings, the type and level of services they provide, and their regulation varies considerably within and among states.

 Each setting provides different types and levels of service depending on what the state authorizes or requires.
-For example, in North Carolina, assisted living providers are not licensed to provide daily nursing services.
+For example, assisted living providers in North Carolina are not licensed to provide daily nursing services.
 In Florida, they are.
-As a result, consumers may be unsure what to expect in different types of settings and have difficulty determining which setting will best meet their or a family member’s needs.
+As a result, consumers may be unsure of what to expect in different settings and have difficulty determining which setting will best meet their or a family member’s needs.

-The Centers for Medicare and Medicaid Services (CMS) issued a Medicaid home and community-based services (HCBSLong-term services and supports provided in individuals’ homes or in community settings, including adult day services, assisted living and other residential care settings.) settings rule that specified minimum requirements for community integration, choice and control, privacy, and legal rights in order for assisted living/residential care providers to be reimbursed by Medicaid.
-A primary purpose of the rule was to clarify that residential settings that looked and operated like institutions would not be considered community settings for purposes of Medicaid HCBSLong-term services and supports provided in individuals’ homes or in community settings, including adult day services, assisted living and other residential care settings. reimbursement.
+The Centers for Medicare and Medicaid Services (CMS) issued a Medicaid home- and community-based services (HCBS) settings rule that specified minimum requirements for community integration, choice and control, privacy, and legal rights in order for assisted living/residential care providers to be reimbursed by Medicaid.
+A primary purpose of the rule was to clarify that residential settings that looked and operated like institutions would not be considered community settings for purposes of Medicaid HCBS reimbursement.

-Advocates have raised concerns about the potential consequences of the HCBSLong-term services and supports provided in individuals’ homes or in community settings, including adult day services, assisted living and other residential care settings. setting requirements because some of them could disqualify the following types of settings from receiving Medicaid funding:
+Advocates have raised concerns about the potential consequences of the HCBS setting requirements because some of them could disqualify the following types of settings from receiving Medicaid funding:

 - assisted living facilities that are on the same campus or adjacent to a hospital or other health care provider.

-- While not prohibited by the HCBSLong-term services and supports provided in individuals’ homes or in community settings, including adult day services, assisted living and other residential care settings. rule, such settings could be presumed to have the qualities of an institution unless the state and CMS determine that they are home and community-based services through a process of heightened security.
+While not prohibited by the HCBS rule, such settings could be presumed to have the qualities of an institution unless the state and CMS determine that they are home- and community-based services through a process of heightened scrutiny.

 A number of features of residential care settings can affect residents’ safety, quality of life, and care.